WICG/resize-observer/explainer.md

 1) loading only visible children's contents via XHR.
 2) custom layout as CSS is not expressive enough.

 This code needs to know when element's size changes so children can be repositioned, loaded.
+And there is no API for this.

+But there are workarounds.

 ## Current workarounds